bholmesdev/simple-stack/www/src/content/docs/query.md

 <!--data-target="btn-4SzN_OBB"-->
 ```

-From your client script, the query result will be a plain HTML element.
+Then, use the same `$()` function from your client script to select that element.
+The query result will be a plain [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
 No, it's not a JQuery object.
-But who doesn't like a little nostalgia?
+We just used `$` for the nostalgia 😉

 ```ts
 $('btn').addEventListener(() => { /* ... */ });